Social Icons

 Directed by Peter Berg

-Netflix has done better and Spenser Confidential felt (quoting Bilbo Baggins) “thin, sort of stretched, like butter scraped over too much bread.”
+Netflix has done better, and Spenser Confidential felt (quoting Bilbo Baggins) "thin, sort of stretched, like butter scraped over too much bread."

-Spenser (Mark Wahlberg) just got out of jail after being locked up for five years for beating up his superior officer.
-He gets to stay with his mentor and that night the said superior officer is murdered.
-At first Spenser was a suspect, but evidence led all roads to another cop Terrence as the killer.
-Terrence was later found dead by suicide in his car.
+Spenser (Mark Wahlberg) just got out of jail after serving five years for beating up his superior officer.
+He stays with his mentor, and that night, the superior officer is murdered.
+At first, Spenser is a suspect, but evidence points to another cop, Terrence, as the killer.
+Terrence is later found dead by suicide in his car.
+Spenser, who knew Terrence before he went to jail, decides to do whatever he can to prove Terrence's innocence.
+However, digging into the case leads Spenser to discover more than he expected.

 0 comments: